Boy, 14, shot in leg in the Loop

 Chicago Police Department Chief Communications Officer Anthony Guglielmi tweeted that the boy was buying something from another individual at the time of the shooting.

-"It was like pop, pop, pop, pop, pop," said Thomas Barnes, witness.
-"The young man was shot, I saw him holding his chest, I helped him get up here, he was shot in the leg."
+"He was just down there screaming in pain so me and two other gentlemen helped," Barnes said.

+"All racing down, one after another.
+Maybe five cop cars going down the street," said Paula McLennon,w itness.

-He was taken to Lurie Children's Hospital for treatment.
+The teenager was taken to Lurie Children's Hospital for treatment.

-Sources said the shooter was on a Divvy bike.
+Police said the gunman took off on a Divvy bike.

-Police are at the scene speaking with witnesses and surveying the area both on Upper and Lower Wacker drives.
+Investigators rummaged through a backpack left at the scene.
 Guglielmi said CPD has good leads and are reviewing video from nearby crime cameras.

+"It's disappointing.
+We have such great things about the city and I wish we could share that more," said Erin Loss, Chicago resident.

+"I've lived in Chicago for three years and I've learned to accept that anything can happen anywhere," said Gabby Crowe, Chicago resident.